 Let your site visitors know what your existing customers think about your services on your website.
 You can do this by showcasing your customer testimonials on the website like below:

-It will increase your credibility as a brand and encourage visitors to know more or even motivate them to make a purchase during their visit.
+It will increase your credibility as a brand and encourage visitors to know more or even motivate them to purchase their visit.
 In short, when you work on increasing your credibility as a brand, you also improve your chances of acquiring new customers.

 Pros & Cons of Customer Acquisition Cost:

-- This metric represents the cost you invest to transform an interested person into a customer
+- This metric represents the cost you invest in transforming an interested person into a customer

 - Identify measures your team takes to satisfy customers

-- Doesn’t really help you get results that reflect customer satisfaction
+- It doesn’t help you get results that reflect customer satisfaction

 Measure Pivotal Metrics to Boost Customer Satisfaction